 Yeast Life Cycle

 The sedimentation phase is the process through which yeast flocculates and settles to the bottom of the fermenter following fermentation.
-The yeast begins to undergo a process that will preserve its life as it readies itself for dormancy, by producing a substance called glycogen.
+During this phase, the specific gravity of the beer approaches its terminal point, and the yeast will begin to flocculate.

 Click on the following topics for more information on yeast.